Holiday Roast Turkey & Gravy

 Salt and pepper, to taste

-Strain pan drippings into a measuring cup.
+Strain pan drippings into a large bowl or measuring bowl.
 Spoon off fat from top.
 Add enough chicken stock to make 3 cups.
+(Mine usually makes almost 2 quarts without adding water.)
 Transfer liquid to a heavy saucepan and bring to a boil.
 In a small bowl mix reserved butter mixture and flour to form a paste and whisk into the broth.
 Stir in the thyme, bay leaf and apple brandy.
 Boil until reduced and thickened.
 Season with salt and pepper to taste.